icebob/moleculer-java-site/docs/fault-tolerance.md

 title: Fault tolerance
 ---

+ServiceBroker protects against circular function calls.
+It also manages call-level timeout and has a retry logic handler.
+In addition, there is a built-in Circuit Breaker solution in Moleculer.
+A Circuit Breaker does the Action calls and it monitors the service health.
+Once it gets some issue, it trips and all further calls goto another Node and finally restores automatically once the Service came back.

 ## Default Service Invoker

-The Default Service Invoker can protect against circular function calls.
-It also manages call-level timeout and has a retry logic handler.
-If you do not change it, this will be the default call logic when you create a Service Broker instance.
+This is the default call logic when you create a ServiceBroker instance.

 ```java
 // Create a Default Service Invoker